 Detention BMPs (Dry extended detention ponds, dry ponds, extended detention basins, detention ponds, extended detention ponds) are basins with designed outlets to achieve a required stormwater draw down time (e.g., 24, 48, or 72 hours).
 The basins are designed to detain stormwater runoff for some minimum time (e.g., 48 hours) allowing particles and associated pollutants to settle.
 These basins have a temporary wet pool dependent on the infiltration rate of the subsoil.
 Detention can significantly reduce pollutant concentrations for all categories except for (4.c) and (4.g), though detention’s effectiveness for metals is variable depending on the metal and whether the metal is dissolved.
 The upfront and maintenance requirements and costs are tied to proper sizing and design of the system and vary from medium to low.

 Wetland BMPs (constructed wetlands) are constructed basins with a permanent pool of water for most of the year and are shallower with more vegetation than wet ponds.
 Stormwater is stored in the shallow pools of vegetation.
 Pollutant removal is achieved through microbial transformation, plant uptake, settling, and adsorption.
 Pretreatment is suggested to reduce the needed annual maintenance by reducing the amount of sediment and other solids entering the BMP.
 Wetlands can significantly reduce pollutant concentrations for all categories except for (4.b) and (4.c).
-The upfront costs are medium to high and the operation and maintenance costs and requirements are medium.
+The upfront costs are medium to high, and the operation and maintenance costs and requirements are medium.

 Infiltration BMPs (volume reduction) are trenches or basins which store stormwater in the void space between the media (e.g., rock, stones, soil media) and infiltrates/exfiltrates through the bottom and sides into the ground.
 Infiltration reduces stormwater discharge volume and pollutant loadings to surface waters and can recharge groundwater aquifers or be used for other appropriate purposes and provide cost-savings by offsetting the use of potable water (e.g., cooling towers and equipment cleaning water).
 Pretreatment is necessary to limit the amount of gross pollutants, oil & grease, and sediment to the system to ensure the system functions properly.
 Infiltration can significantly reduce pollutant concentrations for all categories, however, in all cases fate and transport of pollutants to groundwater should be evaluated for impacts to drinking water beneficial uses (e.g., salts, solvents).
 The upfront and maintenance costs and requirements are tied to proper sizing and design of the system and are medium.